 In the same application multi-directional standby cluster system, the same applications are activated on multiple servers.
 These servers also operate as standby servers.
 The applications must support multi-directional standby operation.
 When the application data can be split into multiple data, depending on the data to be accessed, you can build a load distribution system per data partitioning basis by changing the client's connecting server.

-Fig. 3.12: Multi-directional standby cluster system with the same application (1)
+Fig. 3.6: Same application multi directional standby cluster system